gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

         bash /dev/stdin vs2015u2 ~/clrdbg

 ### Setting up a transport
-Visual Studio relies on some other executable to take care of remoting stdin/out between the Windows computer and the target computer.
-The nice side of this is that you can debug as long as you have some way to exchange messages between your two computers.
-The downside though is that this will take a bit of work to setup.
-But then again you are reading the offroad instructions :).
-Here are some hints with getting things setup with Docker or SSH.
-But you can bring anything you want.
+Visual Studio relies on another executable to take care of remoting stdin/out between the Windows computer and the target computer.
+The nice side of this is that you can debug as long as you have some way to exchange messages between your two computers; The downside is that this will take a bit of work to setup.
+Then again, you _are_ reading the offroad instructions :).
+Here are some hints for getting things setup with Docker or SSH, but you can bring anything you want.

 #### Docker
-If your target is running in Docker, you want to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), and configure the Docker client tools to connect to whatever host machine is running your contains.
+If your target is running in Docker, you want to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), and configure the Docker client tools to connect to whatever host machine is running your container.

 Test to make sure you have things setup correctly by running something like: